-- Interest cover is the ratio of free funds from operations to interest expense.
-It is measured as Earnings before interest, tax depreciation and amortisation ('EBITDA') plus dividends received from investments in associates and joint ventures divided by the Interest Expense. - The Solvency Ratio is Current Assets divided by Current Liabilities.
+- Gearing is the ratio of Debt to Debt plus Equity (Shareholders Funds) - Interest cover is the ratio of free funds from operations to interest expense.
+It is measured as Earnings before interest, tax depreciation and amortisation ('EBITDA') plus dividends received from investments in associates and joint ventures divided by the Interest Expense.

+• The Solvency Ratio is Current Assets divided by Current Liabilities.

-Safety and Security performance targets
+Safety and Security